 Hedgerows of native plants and windbreaks along farm boundaries

-Conservation Riparian Enhancement Program (CREP) with native plants to purify the water in a drainage ditch in the back of the property
+Conservation Riparian Enhancement Program (CREP) with native plants to purify the water in a drainage ditch at the back of the property

 Alley cropping of hay in a cider apple orchard

 2 acres of food forest for UPICK customers and sourcing ingredients for hard cider production

 If you’re interested in any of the agroforestry practices mentioned above at your location, checkout these resources: